 The Bose NC 700 have a very good build quality and feel better-built than the Bose QuietComfort 35 II.
 They have a more premium look and feel constructed with higher-quality materials.
 The headband is made of stainless steel and the plastic used in the ear cups feels solid.
 Since the headband attaches directly to the ear cups, there are fewer mobile pieces that could break.
 The point where the ear cups and headband join does feel like a potential weak spot, but it doesn’t seem like it will be a problem unless the ear cups are pulled apart with great force.

 The Bose 700 headphones have decent stability.
 They sit firmly in place when tilting your head up and down; however, they do tend to come loose when you shake your head from side-to-side.
 They fit a little more tightly than the QC35 II, but not enough to be suitable for use while working out.
 They could be alright for a light jog, especially since their wireless design ensures you don’t have to worry about an audio cable getting caught on something, but they’re best for more casual use.
+If you're looking for stable over-ears for working out, the Sennheiser PXC 550-II would be a better option.

 The Bose Noise Cancelling Headphones 700 have a great bass performance.
 Their low-frequency extension (LFE) is down to 10Hz, which is excellent and means these headphones can produce the very low rumbles found in some electronic music.
 The bass response is slightly overemphasized throughout the range but also quite even.
 This results in bass that has a good amount of thump and punch without overwhelming vocals and lead instruments.